Introduction

 char name[] = "John";

-initializes a character array.\0
+initializes a character array.- The null character

 ---|